chris17453/ttygif/README.md

 ```

 ## What are the benifits
-- pipe random stuff into beautifuly themed gifs
+- pipe output into beautifuly themed gifs
-- asciicast to gif..
-E Z A F
+- asciicast to gif
 - perfect fit for CI/CD
 - it runs headless
 - it can be scripted
 - works with python 2 and 3
 - works on linux, mac, raspberry PI
-- its fast, and easy to install, no bullshit
+- its fast, and easy to install
 - it has themes
-- you can make your own bulshittery styled theme!
+- you can make custom themes!
 - you can add background images from the CLI